StarRocks/starrocks/docs/table_design/Data_distribution.md

 - Dynamic partitioning

   StarRocks supports [dynamic partitioning](./dynamic_partitioning.md), which can automatically manage the time to life (TTL) of partitions, such as partitioning new input data in tables and deleting expired partitions.
 This feature significantly reduces maintenance costs.

-- manually create partitions
+- Manually create partitions

   - Partition a table with the LESS THAN clause.
 For more information, see [CREATE TABLE](../sql-reference/sql-statements/data-definition/CREATE%20TABLE.md).